pderichai/uw-nlp-capstone/index.md

 It would be fun to have a lecture on the history of the PTB, key design choices that were made, and a general history of parsers.

+### Blog Post \#3: Project Proposal

+Contextual word representations (CWRs) like ELMo[^fn1], GPT[^fn2], and BERT[^fn3] have recently caused a paradigm shift in representation learning in NLP.
+By pretraining language models on massive amounts of text, state-of-the-art results were achieved across many different tasks.

+We seek to understand some observed shortcomings of CWRs---in particular, there is evidence that while contextual word embeddings approach or outperform state of the art on many tasks, the same embeddings perform poorly on named entity recognition (NER).[^fn4]

+#### Minimum Viable Action Plan

+We will develop tasks that can probe different aspects of CWRs.
+These tasks will be targeted to understand why CWRs might perform poorly on NER.
+Once we have develop our probing tasks, we will use them to evaluate the different CWRs and see where they fall short compared to previous state of the art.
+Since this will be an analysis project, our evaluation will boil down to whether we are able to make a convincing argument about why CWRs perform better on some tasks than others.

+#### Stretch Goals

+In the case that our probing tasks are successful, we hope to explore methods of improving CWRs such that they do not have the same observed weaknesses as ELMo, GPT, and BERT.

+#### References

+[^fn1]: Peters, Matthew E., et al. "Deep contextualized word representations." arXiv preprint arXiv:1802.05365 (2018).
+[^fn2]: Radford, Alec, et al. "Improving language understanding by generative pre-training."
+URL https://s3-us-west-2. amazonaws. com/openai-assets/research-covers/languageunsupervised/language understanding paper. pdf (2018).
+[^fn3]: Devlin, Jacob, et al. "Bert: Pre-training of deep bidirectional transformers for language understanding." arXiv preprint arXiv:1810.04805 (2018).
+[^fn4]: Liu, Nelson F., et al. "Linguistic Knowledge and Transferability of Contextual Representations." arXiv preprint arXiv:1903.08855 (2019).